Skip to content

 Installing NSClient++

-This is a grooving process before it was all manual but slowly we are getting a more "automated" installation process so hopefully this will keep improving in the future as well and some of the steps might go away.
+This is a growing process before it was all manual but slowly we are getting a more "automated" installation process so hopefully this will keep improving in the future as well and some of the steps might go away.

 More detailed information on how to do silent installs and automated installs in large environments can be found below.
 For most people installing NSClient++ is simply running the MSI entering some options and clicking next.
 BUT this is only where the fun begins.
 After installing NSClient++ you need to configure it.